 Hometown: San Francisco, CA

-Jill is a biology major and an education minor.
-On campus, Jill is a part of Fords Against Boredom (FAB) and and works in a biology lab over the summer.
+Jill (she/her/hers) is a biology major and an education minor.
+On campus, Jill is a part of Fords Against Boredom (FAB) and works as a biology student researcher.
 Outside of school, she likes to read, listen to music, and watch cooking videos.
 She has experience writing lab reports and looks forward to helping out with any kind of writing!